utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 ## Useful how?

 So I am not exactly sure how useful this data & dashboards are yet.
 It was mostly a fun hobby project to see some trends & stats for issue & comment volume.
-But this could also be useful data that can help with track stuff like issue label stats that could be used improve categorizing issues spot changes in labeling trends.
+But this could also be useful data that can help you track things like issue label stats.
+Stats that could be used improve categorizing issues and visualizing changes in labeling trends.
 For example, the graphs could answer questions like:
 *How did a concerted effort to improve docs change the trend of issues labeled question*?

 ## Try it and help me improve it